Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of free splittings and associated canonical splittings

+Observe that the assignment $H\mapsto U_H^1$ is $\Out(F_N)$-equivariant: indeed, the set of $H$-invariant free splittings depends equivariantly on $H$, and therefore so do the deformation space $\cald_H$ and its tree of cylinders.

-We define the tree $\Uun_H$ as the tree of cylinders of any $\tilde H$-tree $S\in \cald_H$ (\cite{GL-cyl}, see Section \ref{sec:cyl}).
-We denote by $V^1$ the set of vertices $v_Y$ of $\Uun_H$ corresponding to cylinders $Y$ of $S$, and by $V^0$ the set of vertices $v_x$ of $\Uun_H$ corresponding to points $x\in S$ lying in at least two distinct cylinders.
+We denote by $V^1$ the set of vertices $v_Y$ of $\Uun_H$ corresponding to cylinders $Y$ of $S$, and by $V^0$ the set of vertices $v_x$ of $\Uun_H$ corresponding to points $x\in S$ not lying in a unique cylinder.
 The tree $\Uun_H$ is minimal as an $\tilde{H}$-tree \cite[Lemma~4.9]{Gui04} (it may be reduced to a point).
 Since $F_N$ is normal in $\tilde H$, the tree $\Uun_H$ is also minimal as an $F_N$-tree.
 In general, $F_N$-stabilizers of edges of $\Uun_H$ can be non-abelian.
-We will see below that it is not trivial when $H$ is infinite and trees in $\cald_H$ are non-trivial (i.e.\ $\FS^H\neq \es$), see Theorem \ref{theo:tree-of-cyl}.
+We will see below that it is not trivial when $H$ is infinite and trees in $\cald_H$ are non-trivial (i.e.\ $\FS^H\neq \es$), see Theorem~\ref{theo:tree-of-cyl}.

 \begin{rk} Another more geometric interpretation of the tree of cylinders in terms of cross-connected components of $H$-invariant almost invariant sets is given in \cite{GL5}. \end{rk}